jharwell/sierra/docs/contributing/models.rst

 stage 4.
 You will need to modify the ``models.yaml`` file to enable your model.

-With ``models.yaml``, each model has the following YAML fields, which are parsed into a python dictionary:
+With ``models.yaml``, each model has the following YAML fields under a root ``models`` dictionary:

-- ``src`` - Information about the model source.

-  - ``py`` - The name of the python file with the ``models/`` directory for the project where the model name be found.
+- ``pyfile`` - The name of the python file with the ``models/`` directory for the project where the model name be found.
 This also serves as the name of the model within SIERRA.

-  - ``class`` - The name of the python class within the ``.py`` source file contaning the model.

-- ``target`` - Information about what graph to attach the results of the model to.

-  - ``csv_stem`` - The name of the ``.csv`` file in the intra-experiment output directory, sans extension, which the model should be added to.

-  - ``col`` - The name of the column within the model dataframe containing to add to the target ``.csv``.

-- ``params`` - Any addition parameters your model needs can go here.

 Model File Requirements
 -----------------------